bunburya/hnefatafl-rs/README.md

 There are many different variants of tafl, and this crate does not support all possible rules.
 In particular, the "berserk" rules are not yet implemented, nor are any of the other variants which involve extra pieces beyond soldiers and the king.

-Currently only boards up to 11x11 are supported (it is planned to add larger boards soon).